 - Concierge for booking event tickets, travel, and other services

 J.D.
-Power’s 2020 U.S. Credit Card Satisfaction Study ranked Chase fourth among 11 credit card issuers.
-Chase scored 809 out of 1,000 possible points in the study, which placed it just below the national issuer average of 810.
+Power’s 2020 U.S. Small Business Credit Card Satisfaction Study ranked Chase fifth among eight credit card issuers.
+Chase scored 832 points which placed it below the national average of 840.

 As a major credit card issuer, Chase offers major credit card issuer customer service.
 You can access your account online or via an app, and there are multiple ways to reach a customer service rep. If you sign up for Chase’s Credit Journey service, you’ll have access to a free VantageScore credit score and other credit monitoring tools.